EugenePapkou/automated_installation_jenkins_bash_script/README.md

-# installation-jenkins as a service and make it available through nginx.
+# Installation of Jenkins as a service (systemd) and make it available through nginx.